 There are different types of DBS check available depending in the requirements.
 A basic DBS certificate will list any convictions or conditional cautions that have not yet been served under the Rehabilitation of Offenders Act (ROA) of 1974.

 A standard DBS check, which is suitable for roles such as security, will contain details of both spent and unspent convictions, cautions, reprimands and warnings that are held on the Police National Computer, which are not subject to filtering.

 An enhanced DBS check is suitable for people working with children or adults in certain circumstances such as those in receipt of healthcare or personal care.
-An enhanced check is also suitable for a small number of other roles such as taxi licence applications or people working in the Gambling Commission.
+An enhanced check is also suitable for a small number of other roles such as taxi license applications or people working in the Gambling Commission.
 This certificate will contain the same details as a standard certificate and, if the role is eligible, an employer can request that one or both of the DBS barred lists are checked.
 The certificate may also contain non-conviction information supplied by relevant police forces, if it is deemed relevant and ought to be contained in the certificate.

 Can I conduct DBS checks with VettingGateway?

-In order to process the application, DBS will require your applicants address history for the last 5 years with the dates they lived there, it will require their National Insurance number, passport and also their driving licence.
+In order to process the application, DBS will require your applicants address history for the last 5 years with the dates they lived there, it will require their National Insurance number, passport and also their driving license.
 All of which is captured through one singular online application form that your applicants completes.
 This saves a lot of time capturing this information manually.
 Once you have this information, at the click of a button VettingGateway will process your DBS and communicate back to you when the check is complete.

 The information Provided by VettingGateway in this blog was published on the 26/10/2021, all information was relevant at the time of publishing, however as our landscape is forever changing this information may not remain valid.